-The College of Medicine has a rich tradition of diversity.
-Our history includes our heritage as the Woman's Medical College of Pennsylvania, the first medical school in the world for women.
-Hahnemann University, our other legacy institution, has been graduating an ethnically and racially diverse population since the 19th century.
+Drexel University College of Medicine has a rich history of diversity as an institution of opportunity for those who would not have been candidates for medical school in their time, due to sexual orientation, ethnicity or cultural barriers.
+Our heritage as the Woman's Medical College of Pennsylvania, the first medical school in the world for women, and Hahnemann University, our homeopathic legacy institution which admitted non-mainstream students, grounded our institution in a legacy of diversity.
+We have been graduating an ethnically and racially diverse population of physicians and scientists since the 19th century.